 The day before while in the area we had popped back to the Top of the Rock while doing other things in the area, to Book Timed Tickets for the top in time for Sunset.
 If you are not sure exactly what time to book to be at the top for sunset? well simply ask!
-The Staff get this all the time and they know the Rock better than anyone and will get you up there, on time, no problem.
+The Staff gets this all the time and they know the Rock better than anyone and will get you up there, on time, no problem.

 So It’s a narrow CityPASS win …only…

-After dinner and drinks, it was time to utilize another big CityPASS perk! the Same day return to the Empire State Building experience.
+After dinner and drinks, it was time to utilize another big CityPASS perk! the Same day returns to the Empire State Building experience.
 Use your CityPASS to go to the top and then you can return after 8 pm the same day for a FREE nighttime trip to the top.
 This is an incredible perk and seeing the city at night was amazing if a bit chilly in December!

 DAY 4 – Museums

-Day 4 dawned with low cloud and poor visibility and drizzle.
-Had we pre-booked some of the attractions like the Top of the Rock or Statue Cruise like we had been advised to by “travel forum experts” We would be stuck doing them in poor weather while we had wandered round indoor museums in beautiful clear crisp bright weather.
+Day 4 dawned with low clouds and poor visibility and drizzle.
+Had we pre-booked some of the attractions like the Top of the Rock or Statue Cruise like we had been advised to by “travel forum experts” We would be stuck doing them in poor weather while we had wandered around indoor museums in beautiful clear crisp bright weather.
 The Flexibility of the pass really showed here as we were able to avoid the unpleasant weather inside the museums.